How a wireless thermostat can transform your heater

 You’ll need to check your heater before buying the Heatermate.
 If it has a digital display and resets when it turns on, you won’t have any joy with this device.

-Paul Smith, Consumer head of testing
+Paul Smith, Consumer Test manager

 The Heatermate box claims the product is a "New design", yet the 1990s-era white plastic device that emerged isn’t something I'd want to display on my sideboard.

 I attached it to a pricey Nobo panel heater fitted with an on/off switch and an analogue thermostat.
 I handed it to my daughter to trial while studying in her bedroom.

 Before the Heatermate, her room would overheat and much thermostat tweaking was required to make the room comfortable.
 With the Heatermate attached, she just set the remote unit to 20ºC and got on with her schoolwork.